-There are currently 4,287 single-family residences in the City.
-Lot sizes vary widely.
-Many of the larger lots located in neighborhoods established prior to the 1990s, and smaller lots located in those neighborhoods established since then.
-The area along Church Road in particular is one of high real estate value, due in part to the views of Mt.
-Baker and the surrounding countryside that are available from that area, as well as the larger lot sizes.
+Church Road in particular is

+one of high real estate value,

+due in part to the views of Mt.

+Baker and the surrounding

+countryside that

+are available from that area, as well as the larger lot sizes.
 Since 2013, the City has changed zoning to encourage and accommodate greater density.
-Strategies have included upzoning, establishing minimum densities for certain zones, passing ordinances focused on accommodating different housing types such as accessory dwelling units and duplexes, and establishing a mixed-use zones that can accommodate housing alongside other uses.
+Strategies have included upzoning, establishing minimum densities for certain zones, passing ordinances focused on accommodating different housing types such as a Accessory d Dwelling u Units and duplexes, and establishing a mixed-use ~~commercial~~ zones that can accommodate housing alongside other uses.
 This has resulted in an increase in housing construction in Ferndale, yielding over 900 residential units from 2013 to 2022.
-In 2014, the City adopted "lot averaging" requirements to allow increased flexibility and higher densities.
+In 2014, the City adopted "lot averaging" requirements ~~in order~~ to allow increased flexibility and higher densities.
 These regulations have succeeded in both respects and over time will likely reduce the variability of lot sizes throughout the City.